noxdafox/pebble/doc/index.rst

 Asynchronous decorators
 +++++++++++++++++++++++

-As for the `concurrent` namespace, asynchronous decorators are `asyncio` compatible instead.
+Asynchronous decorators expose the same functionalities as for the `concurrent` namespace but are `asyncio` compatible instead.

 ::